adriennealyzee/viserion/README.md

 Create webpages on your iPhone in 5 minutes.

 ## Getting started ##
-To install: `npm install`
+1. To install: `npm install`

-To run React Native Expo: `npm start`
+2. To run React Native Expo: `npm start`

-To run server: `npm run server`
+3. To run server: `npm run server`

-You may need to:
+4. You may need to install dependencies:

 `brew install watchman`